rajeevweyburn/test-repo1/readme.txt

     "description": "description_new1"
 }

-Step 8 : POST http://localhost:8080/project/2 --> Bid a project with id 2
+Step 8 : POST http://localhost:8080/project/2 --> Bid a project with id 2 --> throws a exception if bid date is past project date

 {
     "bidAmount": 99